Intuitive SEO Copywriting

 Headers

 Headers are the most important on-page SEO element for a web page.
 Headers are often denoted as H1, H2, H3, H4, H5.
 H1 is usually the main page header and should only appear once on a page.
 It is also usually the largest text on the page.
 Google understands that the H1 element should be a high-level description of what your page is about.
 It can be valuable to address your user’s question in the H1, but it is not always necessary if the supporting information makes it very clear.
 H2s and H3s are usually used to separate different sections of information on the page, and they will communicate to Google the depth to which your page answers queries.
-H4s and H5, while used less, can further break down information under a H2 or H3.
+H4s and H5, while used less, can further break down information under an H2 or H3.

 Internal Linking

 Google loves links.
-When you use in-paragraph links to send your site visitors to other relevant pages within your site, you help both Google and the end-user understand the flow of information on the website.
+When you use in-paragraph links to send your site visitors to other relevant pages within your site, you help both Google and the end user understand the flow of information on the website.

 Images

-While images are not always the domain of the copywriter, it’s important to know that images play a big part in SEO.
+It’s important to know that images play a big part in SEO.
 Images that are too large can slow page load and hurt your rankings.
 Poorly chosen images can increase your bounce rate and thereby tell Google that your page has less value.
 Images that are plucked out of Google Image Search without a license can get you a DMCA notice.
 Images that are missing metadata may not add any value to your rankings.

 The file name, alt tag, and title tag can all convey important information to Google.
-These properties can also help seeing impaired individuals understand an image with a screen reader.
+These properties can also help impaired individuals understand an image with a screen reader.

 Image File Name

 Write your filename so that anyone can understand–at a glance–what the image is without seeing it.
-Use dashes between words, use all lowercase and avoid abbreviations unless the abbreviation is well known by your audience.
+Use dashes between words, use all lowercase, and avoid abbreviations unless the abbreviation is well known by your audience.
 For utility, you probably don’t want to make the file name too long.

-Example image name: “adidas-running-shoes-black.jpg”
+Example image name: “Adidas-running-shoes-black.jpg”

 Image Alt Tag